r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 This document describes how to get and set up a virtual machine running Windows in which one may build and check R packages and R itself.
-It uses a free, time-limited, virtual machine provided by Microsoft for testing.
+It uses a free, 90 days time-limited, virtual machine provided by Microsoft for testing.
 The installation is automated via Vagrant.
 The VM is set up for ssh access (command line use) and RDP access (both command line and graphics), with `bash` and command line tools to install and build R.

 This setup was created primarily to help package developers normally working on Linux or macOS who don't have access to Windows, but want to test or